ghifari-15/Gen-edu/docs/notebook-chat-integration.md

-# Notebook Chat Integration
+# Notebook Chat Integration (Serverless-Compatible)

-This document describes the notebook chat system that allows users to upload PDFs, process them with OCR, and have conversations about the content.
+This document describes the notebook chat system that allows users to upload PDFs, process them with OCR, and have conversations about the content. **This system is fully serverless-compatible and works perfectly on Vercel.**

 ## Overview

 The notebook chat system provides:
-- PDF upload and OCR processing using Mistral
+- PDF upload and OCR processing using Mistral (serverless-compatible)
 - Conversational AI using LangChain and Claude Sonnet
 - Persistent chat history stored in MongoDB
 - Streaming responses for better UX
 - Notebook-specific chat threads
+- **No local file storage - perfect for Vercel deployment**

+## Serverless Architecture

+### Why It Works on Vercel

+✅ **Memory-Only Processing**: Uses file buffers, never writes to disk
+✅ **External OCR**: Mistral API handles all PDF processing
+✅ **Fast Execution**: Completes within serverless time limits
+✅ **Auto-Cleanup**: No persistent files to manage
+✅ **Scalable**: No local storage dependencies

 ## Architecture